Munshi (TV series)

-Munshi is an Indian Malayalam-language political and social satire television programme on the Malayalam-language news channel Asianet News.
-The show is directed by Anil Banerjee; it has aired continuously since September 2000.
-Earlier it was aired on Asianet.
+Munshi is an Indian Malayalam-language political and social satire television programme that airs on the Malayalam news channel Asianet News.
+It has been airing continuously since September 2000.
+This 'live cartoon show' is written and directed by Anil Banerjee.

-Although the original idea during the show's inception was "giving a visualised treatment to pocket cartoons", after about 300 episodes, it "deviate[d] to the path of politics".

 Characters

 Characters are sketched such that they come from a widely different backgrounds, with different political and religious outlooks.
 It sets a secular atmosphere in the show.